Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: System Model And Problem Formulation

 where $d_0$ is the minimum intra-platoon spacing, $v$ is the driving velocity, $t_0$ is the desired time headway, and $v_m$ is the maximum speed.

 We divide the timeline into successive time slot (TSs) according to the channel's coherence time, which are denoted by $\mathcal{T}=\left\{1,2,\cdots,t,\cdots\right\}$.
 The duration of a TS is denoted by $\tau$.
 Furthermore, the channel quality at TSs is assumed to remain time-invariant and be uncorrelated with that of other TSs.
 Each vehicle has some computation-intensive tasks.
-We assume that the arrival of such tasks follows Poisson distribution with an arrival rate of $\lambda$, and the data size of the tasks follows a uniform distribution $\theta_k(t)\sim\rm{U}\left(\theta_k^{\textrm{min}},\theta_k^{\textrm{max}}\right)$.
-Usually, computation-intensive tasks only arrive infrequently, hence they tend to have a long inter-arrival time interval, which indicates that $\theta_k(t)$ equals $0$ in most TSs.
+We assume that the arrival of such tasks follows Poisson distribution with an arrival rate of $\lambda$, and the data size of the tasks follows a uniform distribution $\theta_k(t)\sim{\rm{U}}\left(\theta_k^{\textrm{min}},\theta_k^{\textrm{max}}\right)$.
+Usually, the time interval between two successive computation-intensive tasks tends to be long, which indicates that $\theta_k(t)$ equals to $0$ in most TSs.

 In each TS, the specific vehicles having heavy computational burden can offload parts of their tasks to other vehicles by relying on the non-orthogonal downlink and can execute parts of their tasks locally.
 Meanwhile, some vehicles receive the offloaded tasks and push it into their task buffer.
 These tasks are then executed in the following TS.